 |Not being subject to exclusively automated decisions||Customers have the right to request human intervention or to challenge decisions based on fully automated personal data processing.|

 |Submit a complaint to CNPD (National Data Protection Commission)||Data subjects have the right to submit complaints to CNPD about matters related to the exercise of their rights and the protection of their personal data.|

-KPMG may transfer personal data to third parties within its legitimate business activities.
+KPMG may share and transfer personal data to third parties within its legitimate business activities.